PinoNoir/super-design-system/packages/mui-themes/README.md

-# Stretto - MUI Themes
+# MUI Themes

-This is a simple MUI CSS theme configuration to generate themes for MUI components used in Stretto applications
+This is a simple MUI CSS theme configuration to generate themes for MUI components used in applications

 ## Running the project